data-dot-all/dataall/pages/deploy/deploy_aws.md

 `config.json`.

 The following table contains a list of the available modules and their dependencies with a very brief explanation of the functionality.
-If you want to know more about each module, check the [UserGuide](https://github.com/data-dot-all/dataall/blob/main/UserGuide.pdf) available as PDF in the repository.
+If you want to know more about each module, check the [UserGuide](https://data-dot-all.github.io/dataall/userguide/).

 | **Module**      | **depends on**                                           | **Description**                                                                                                                                                                         |
 |-----------------|----------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|